Rainminds/.github/profile/README.md

 ## 🤝 Community and Standards

-Rainminds engages with the broader ecosystem to shape **vendor-neutral execution infrastructure for agentic AI**.
+Rainminds engages the ecosystem to shape **vendor-neutral execution authority infrastructure**.

 Gantral is designed to:

-- Remain composable across ecosystems
+- Remain composable
 - Avoid vendor lock-in
 - Enforce explicit responsibility boundaries
 - Evolve collaboratively

-We believe execution authority should be infrastructure — not convention.
+Execution authority should be infrastructure — not convention.

 ---